 An international smuggler (Alex Veadov) has reunited with an old friend (Nestor Serrano) who has become a terrorist.
 A CIA agent (Roselyn Sanchez) working undercover has collected information on the two men, but before she can do anything with it, she's kidnapped and tortured.
 It's up to the Navy SEALs to rescue her.
 The daring operation also yields a terrorist cell phone, which leads to yet another discovery: The bad guys are working on secret bomb vests that can't be picked up by metal detectors.
 What's more, 16 of them are headed to several major U.S. cities.
 Can the SEALs stop them in time to prevent mass destruction?

 Is it any good?

+Only pre-existing fans of the SEALs are going to get much out of this underwhelming movie.
 Co-directors Mike McCoy and Scott Waugh begin ACT OF VALOR with a filmed introduction explaining why they chose to cast real-life Navy SEALs: because actors couldn't convey the proper realism.
 And to some extent, that idea works.
 In one terrific rescue scene, viewers see the skill and precision of the SEALs at work, including surprising details that might have been overlooked by a traditional Hollywood production.

 Families can talk about the Act of Valor's violence.
 Is it justified?
 How does it compare to what you've seen in other action movies?